 If you’re looking to try ad retargeting, you will have to use a third-party service to manage the technical stuff like tracking cookies and user segmentation.

-You can choose from one the following platforms.
+You can choose from one of the following platforms.
 Some of these are self-service while others are fully managed, it’s up to you depending on what level external involvement is needed.

 - Adwords: If you’re using Adwords, setting up a retargeting campaign is pretty straightforward.
 You just need to enable retargeting, create remarketing lists, and create customized ads to engage users on those lists.
 It also offers site retargeting and remarketing lists for Search Ads (RLSA).
 Read our detailed guide on how to use Adwords: How to Use Google AdWords for Your Business (Beginner’s Guide)

 - Perfect Audience: Perfect Audience is another easy to use platform that offers site retargeting, mobile app retargeting, Facebook retargeting, and the like.
-They don’t have a set up fee or minimum amount required that you spend, making it a great option for small businesses.
+They don’t have a setup fee or minimum amount required that you spend, making it a great option for small businesses.

 - Retargeter: Retargeter offers both DIY and Managed services to its customers.
 DIY plans are limited to site retargeting and Facebook retargeting while managed services come with additional options like CRM or search retargeting.